jqueiroz/lojban.io/README.md

 An experimental version of the platform is available at [https://lojban.io](https://lojban.io).
 <!-- TODO: You may also install the progressive web app from... -->

-Documentation for the currently deployed version may be found at [https://lojban.io/docs](https://lojban.io/docs).
+Haskell documentation for the currently deployed version may be found at [https://lojban.io/docs](https://lojban.io/docs).

 <!-- TODO: Contributing (as a nonprogrammer) -->